hsklein/Simprovise/docs/source/index.rst

 for model execution and output analysis.

 .. note::
-	The current release is 0.2.0a.
+	This is the documentation for release 0.2.0a, currently under development with planned availability through the Python Package Index in Fall 2024.

+        Also be aware that he documentation itself is also under development.
+	As a  work-in-progress, there are still gaps and missing sections.

 	Any and all feedback is welcome at

 .. toctree::
    :maxdepth: 3